rackerlabs/rackspace-how-to/content/cloud-databases/managing-configuration-groups-for-cloud-databases-with-the-trove-command-line-tool.md

     trove configuration-patch <config_id> <value_pairs>

-For example, to update the configuration parameter `max_connections` to 60 for the configuration group Stagingconfig, you would run the command for the configuration group's ID:
+For example, to update the configuration parameter `max_connections` to 80 for the configuration group `Stagingconfig`, you would run the command for the configuration group's ID:

     trove configuration-patch b52de6cc-5c4f-4deb-afbc-f7190ee7573b '{"max_connections":80}'

-To verify that the configuration group was updated, use the configuration\_show command:
+To verify that the configuration group was updated, use the `configuration\_show` command:

     trove configuration-show <config_id>